 - No longer a member of the Committee

-Our current Emeritus Fellows are shown below.
-We are proud to have these distinguished academics and educators as Fellows of the Association.
+Our current Fellows and Emeritus Fellows are shown below.
+We are proud to recognise the contribution that these distinguished educators and professionals have made.

 Professor David Airey

 David Airey is Professor of Tourism Management at the University of Surrey.
 After a period working in the tourism industry, he began his academic career at Surrey in 1975 as a lecturer in Economics and Tourism.
 He also spent a time as visiting professor in the United States.
 Subsequently, from 1985, he was with the UK government Ministry of Education for eight years and was then with the European Commission as adviser on management and manpower for the PHARE programme based in Poland.
 He returned to Surrey in 1997 as Professor and served as Head of School and was appointed Pro Vice-Chancellor from 2001-2009.
 He retired from his full-time position in 2009.
 He has continued on a part-time basis at Surrey combining this with a visiting appointment at the University of Central Lancashire plus a range of other research, teaching and consultancy projects.

 As an academic his main research interests have covered the economic aspects of tourism, tourism policy and organisation and tourism education.
 He has undertaken and supervised research (20 PhDs) in these areas and has published books and papers (c50 peer reviewed papers).
 In 2005 he co-edited and partly wrote the first book specifically on tourism education and in 2011 his co-authored book in tourism policy making in China is published by Routledge.